Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 # Machine Learning Specialization 2022

 ## Disclaimer
 This is my personal notes on the course, meaning these are my interpretations of the course material and lectures, my solutions the course assignments - which might be suboptimal in certain cases.
 Any mistakes in either the notes or the solutions are mine and not the course creator's.
-Feel free to use these notes and solutions to bolster your understanding and good luck with the course!
+Feel free to use these notes and solutions to bolster your understanding, but do not use them to surpass the course prematurely, nor to get yourself out of a jam.
+This will not help you and leave you with a frailed understanding of the material.

 ## Specialization Outline
 The Specialization is divided into 3 courses: